How to use logging

 This command will retrieve a substantial number of audit events for the specified hostname and store them in a file named audit-data.

-Next, you can analyse this data to track changes, actions, and events related to the machine’s life cycle.
-This can help in troubleshooting and monitoring machine behaviour over time.
+Next, you can analyze this data to track changes, actions, and events related to the machine’s life cycle.
+This can help in troubleshooting and monitoring machine behavior over time.